Technostructural Stages of Global ICT for Development (ICT4D)

 2) New World Economic and Information Orders

-In the early 1970s, Nixon ended the Bretton Woods regulation of the dollar-gold standard, resulting in very volatile currency markets.
+In the early 1970s, Nixon ended the Bretton Woods’ dollar-gold standard, resulting in very volatile currency markets.
 Nixon administration had convinced Saudi Arabia to sell its oil only for dollars so countries needed to procure dollars for their energy needs.
-Oil prices increased, and dollars flowed into OPEC countries, only to be lent out to cash-poor developing countries in syndicated lending networks known as petrodollar markets.
+Oil prices increased, and dollars flowed into OPEC countries, only to be lent out to cash-poor developing countries in syndicated lending networks known as “petrodollar” markets.
 These instabilities created “stagflation” around the world and a general sense of “malaise” as President Jimmy Carter called it.
 It also brought concerns by the emerging South to the forefront of debates in international forums.

-From 1964, the United Nations Conference on Trade and Development (UNCTAD), along with the Group of 77 and the Non-Aligned Movement (NAM), were forums for discussions about the NIEO.
-Major concerns involved:
+From 1964, the United Nations Conference on Trade and Development (UNCTAD), along with the NAM and the the Group of 77 initiated forums for discussions about the New International and Economic Order (NIEO).
+Its motto was “trade not aid,” and major concerns involved:

-These concerns would lead, in part, to the Marxist-informed dependency and underdevelopment paradigms that saw global economic development in terms of power relationships between core geographic areas and weaker periphery areas.
+These concerns would lead, in part, to the rise of Marxist-informed dependency and underdevelopment paradigms that saw global economic development in terms of power relationships between core geographic areas and weaker periphery areas.
 This had been discerned from intra-national conditions where major cities develop advantages over the countryside.
 The dynamic was ascribed to international conditions where developed countries had advantages over lesser developed countries.
+The periphery would develop dependencies on the core areas and the argument was expanded to propose that the center would impose underdevelopment on the outlying areas and countries.

 The term New World Information and Communication Order (NWICO), sometimes shortened to New World Information Order (NWIO), also began circulating in these forums.
 It was picked up by the MacBride Commission, set up by the United Nations’ Educational, Scientific and Cultural Organization (UNESCO) in 1977 and led by Nobel Prize winner Sean MacBride to address media concerns.
 Its October 1980 Many Voices, One World report called for the democratization of communication and news flow and strengthening national media and journalistic practices.
 Its recommendations included making global media representation more equitable and national media less dependent on external sources, particularly the news agencies such as Agence France-Presse (AFP), Associated Press (AP), Reuters, and United Press International (UPI).